Fresenius Medical Care AG & Co. KGaA (ETR:FME) PT Set at €62.00 by Deutsche Bank Aktiengesellschaft

 Fresenius Medical Care AG & Co.
-KGaA (ETR:FME) has been assigned a €62.00 ($72.94) target price by analysts at Deutsche Bank Aktiengesellschaft in a report issued on Tuesday, Borsen Zeitung reports.
-Deutsche Bank Aktiengesellschaft’s price objective would suggest a potential upside of 3.96% from the stock’s current price.
+KGaA (ETR:FME) has been given a €62.00 ($72.94) target price by research analysts at Deutsche Bank Aktiengesellschaft in a research note issued on Tuesday, Borsen Zeitung reports.
+Deutsche Bank Aktiengesellschaft’s target price would indicate a potential upside of 5.26% from the stock’s previous close.

 Fresenius Medical Care AG & Co KGaA provides dialysis care and related dialysis care services in Germany, North America, and internationally.
 It offers dialysis treatment and related laboratory and diagnostic services through a network of outpatient dialysis clinics; materials, training, and patient support services comprising clinical monitoring, follow-up assistance, and arranging for delivery of the supplies to the patient's residence; and dialysis services under contract to hospitals in the United States for the hospitalized end-stage renal disease (ESRD) patients and for patients suffering from acute kidney failure.